-Sites may be back-in, pull-thru or roadside and can be situated close together.
+Sites may be back-in or pull-thru and can be situated close together.
 The site may be shady or sunny for part of or all day.
 In addition, some of the sites are on dirt roads so they may be dusty.
 Your site will be assigned and will be based on the sizes of RVs and site sizes.

 Utilities: what hook-ups come with the site?